 Your diaphragm is a muscle that helps you breathe.
-Diaphragmatic (belly) breathing is a technique that strengthens the diaphragm while deeply breathing.
+Diaphragmatic, or belly breathing, is a technique that strengthens the diaphragm while deeply breathing.

-- You will learn to use the diaphragm and expand your belly instead of the upper chest muscles. - Diaphragmatic breathing can help you relax, breathe more easily, and strengthen your diaphragm.
+- You will learn to use the diaphragm and expand your belly instead of the upper chest muscles. - Diaphragmatic breathing can help you relax, breathe more easily and strengthen your diaphragm.

-Practice the following diaphragmatic breathing activity for 5-10 minutes.
-Try to be aware of any changes in relaxation you experience.
+Practice the following diaphragmatic breathing activity for 5 to 10 minutes.
+Notice any changes in relaxation that you experience.

-- Step 1: Sit comfortably in your chair with your knees bent and your shoulders, head and neck relaxed.
-Close your eyes if you like. - Step 2: Place one hand on your chest and the other on your diaphragm (belly), just below your rib cage.
-This will allow you to feel your diaphragm move as you breathe. - Step 3: Breathe in slowly through your nose, like you are filling up a balloon in your stomach, to where your stomach pushes your hand outwards.
-The hand on your chest should remain still, and your breathing should only move the bottom hand in and out. - Step 4: Tighten your stomach muscles, letting them fall inward as you exhale through puckered lips.
+Step 1: Sit comfortably in your chair with your knees bent and your shoulders, head and neck relaxed.
+If you like, close your eyes.

+Step 2: Place one hand on your chest and the other on your diaphragm (belly), just below your rib cage.
+This will allow you to feel your diaphragm move as you breathe.

+Step 3: Breathe in slowly through your nose, like you are filling up a balloon in your stomach, so that your stomach pushes your hand outward.
+The hand on your chest should remain still, and your breathing should only move the hand on your stomach in and out.

+Step 4: Tighten your stomach muscles, letting them fall inward as you exhale through puckered lips.
 The hand on your chest should remain still.
 Remember to breathe from your belly slowly and calmly.
 Try not to hold your breath.

-Tip: If you are having trouble seeing your belly moving in and out, lie down with your knees bent, and place a book or stuffed animal flat on your belly.
+Tip: If you are having trouble seeing your belly moving in and out, lie down with your knees bent and place a book or stuffed animal flat on your belly.
 See if you can make the item go up and down.

 WHAT IS SQUARE BREATHING?

 Square breathing is a way to control your breathing through counts of 4.
 It can help you calm down and relieve stress.
 You can also use square breathing with meditation by visualizing a four-sided object, like a window or picture frame.

-Practice the following square breathing activity for 5-10 minutes.
+Practice the following square breathing activity for 5 to 10 minutes.
 As you breathe, draw a square in the air with your finger beginning in the top left corner.

-- Step 1: Lie down or sit comfortably in your chair with your knees bent and your shoulders, head and neck relaxed.
-Close your eyes if you like. - Step 2: Breathe in through your nose like you are smelling a flower while counting to 4. - Step 3: Hold your breath while counting to 4. - Step 4: Breathe out through your mouth like you are blowing out birthday candles while counting to 4. - Step 5: Pause for 4 counts. - Step 6: Repeat.
+Step 1: Lie down or sit comfortably in your chair with your knees bent and your shoulders, head and neck relaxed.
+If you like, close your eyes.

+Step 2: Breathe in through your nose like you are smelling a flower while counting to 4.

+Step 3: Hold your breath while counting to 4.

+Step 4: Breathe out through your mouth like you are blowing out birthday candles while counting to 4.

+Step 5: Hold your breath for 4 counts.

+Step 6: Repeat.